We are New Mexico's Premier full service digital audio mastering facility for the discriminating musician and producer.

 Leader 60mHz dual trace scope

-Separate AC circuits for analog and digital equipment
+Separate AC circuits for analog and digital/computer equipment

 Equi=Tec Balanced AC power conditioning for all analog equipment

-Tripplite UPS Battery back-up power supplies for digital equipment
+Tripplite UPS Battery back-up power supplies for computers

 Digital Cables: Belden Media Twist Hi Speed / Hi Bandwidth cable.
 Apogee Wide Eye AES/EBU and S/PDIF